 The facility is run by the Director, Drew Fredericks, and he reports directly to the County Commissioners.
-It is licensed by the Pa.
-Department of Human Services.
-There are 146 full time and part time employees, as well as contracted employees in the Medical/Behavioral Health (Prime Care) and Educational Units (Lancaster City Schools).
+It is licensed yearly by the Pa.
+Department of Human Services under the 3800 Child Care Regulations.
+There are 86 full time and part time employees, as well as contracted employees in the Medical/Behavioral Health (Prime Care) and Educational Units (Lancaster City Schools).
 The Food Service (Aramark) and its employees are also contracted.
 The direct care or line staff are both full and part time, and work permanent shifts.
 The units are staffed by both male and female staff.
 The Youth Intervention Center has extensive community involvement with over 178 volunteers, who do gardening, writing circle, health and wellness and a variety of other programs.
 All residents attend school and participate in recreation in the gym, courtyard and library.

 The one story, 92,324 square foot building was built in 2001 and is on a 9.06 acre campus that is located within the City of Lancaster, Pa.
 The front door opens to a very large vestibule that is decorated with the residents' art work.
 This is the entry used by those attending Court in the Hearing Room.
 This is also the Administrative/Office area with a Training Room for staff and a conference room.
 The secure area of the building contains the three living units of two twelve beds sections each.
 They have single rooms, with built in beds, and a long narrow window to the outside.
 There is also a window in the door.
-The bedrooms open onto a common area, which houses a counseling/supervisors' office as well as a separate television room.
+The bedrooms open onto a common area, which houses a counseling/supervisors' office as well as a separate room that was designed for tv viewing but which is no longer used for that purpose.
 The bathrooms contain three showers with curtains, sinks and toilets.
-There are seven classrooms, a library, a chapel, as well as a Multi-Purpose Room, a gymnasium and a courtyard is also available for both Detention and Shelter children with a vegetable garden and outside recreation.
+There are seven classrooms, a library, a chapel, as well as a Multi-Purpose Room, and a gymnasium.
+A courtyard is also available for both Detention and Shelter children with a vegetable garden and outside recreation.
 The Detention Unit has a Dining Room with attached kitchen, where the different units eat at separate times.

-There is a separate medical unit with private areas for examination and an Intake/drive in sally port.
+There is a separate medical unit with private areas for examination and an Intake Area with a drive in sally port.
 There is a control room with video monitors, manned round the clock by security officers.
 Both exterior and interior doors are buzzed open by security.
 There is a key override.
 The original design of the building had a control room in each unit, but they are not in use.